cyritegamestudios/trust/README.md

 ## Dependencies

-Trust also requires the following addons, which can be installed through [Windower](https://docs.windower.net/addons/):
+Trust also requires the following addons, which can be installed through [Windower](https://docs.windower.net/addons/). **After installing all dependencies, run the `// lua list` command and ensure both appear in the list of loaded addons**:
 * [Shortcuts](https://docs.windower.net/addons/shortcuts/)
 * [Gearswap](https://docs.windower.net/addons/gearswap/) (vanilla or Selendrile)